 The foundation for any learning must be built in the context of a safe, nurturing classroom with positive, open communication.
 Learning is most meaningful and engaging when the classroom climate is one of welcoming errors and disconfirmation as a natural and positive part of developing and exercising new skills.
 As teachers, we care deeply about our students, our work, and our goals.
 Our actions and efforts reflect the values of the school community, the classroom, and the education profession.
-By creating a mutually respectful classroom that embraces diversity of thoughts and ideas, students can articulate their thinking judgement free even if those thoughts may differ from others’ thoughts and ideas.
+By creating a mutually respectful classroom that embraces a diversity of thoughts and ideas, students can articulate their thinking judgment-free even if those thoughts may differ from others’ thoughts and ideas.

 Communicating learning goals